 Any eating (or drinking) plan designed to increase your intake of leafy greens and phytonutrients can help boost your immune system.
 But the health benefits of the cleanse really depend on the types of juices you use.
 If you stick to the greens and veggies like celery with a low-glycemic index, you’ll feel a lot better than if you’re downing the higher-sugar fruit juices.

-If you have any questions, check with your medical professional or nutritionist if you have any doubt as to whether or not this is the right choice for you.
+If you have any questions, check with your medical professional or nutritionist if you doubt whether or not this is the right choice for you.

 Juice Cleanse Basics

-The following 6 juices are more guidelines than strict juice recipes, and repeat the order each of the 3 days.
+The following 6 juices are more guidelines than strict juice recipes.
+You can repeat the same juices for each of the 3 days.
 So much of this process is subjective.
 Often, the easiest thing is to combine the veggies you have on hand in a random blend.
 Your hearty green juice might have broccoli, kale, and arugula one week, but chard, brussels sprouts, and romaine lettuce the next.
 That’s okay!

 - Kick-off your day with a light green juice.
 Start the morning off on a delicious note with a juice full of red or green apple, cucumber, spinach, kale, lemon, and ginger.
 Feel free to swap out the apple for pineapple for a more citrusy blend.